axibase/atsd-use-cases/workshop/percentiles.md

 ## Graphical Representation Of Percentiles

-Box-And-Whiskers Diagram or Box Plot is the visual representation of the several percentiles of a given data set:
+Box-And-Whiskers Diagram or Box Plot is the visual representation of the several percentiles of a given data set.

 ![](./images/box-plot.png)

 > Outliers are described [below](#robust-statistics).

-Below is the [Box Plot](https://axibase.com/docs/charts/widgets/box-chart/) for the example [data](#example-data):
+Below is the [Box Plot](https://axibase.com/docs/charts/widgets/box-chart/) for the example [data](#example-data).

 ![](./images/box-chart.png)

 [![](../research/images/new-button.png)](https://apps.axibase.com/chartlab/10c4b5b4/2/)

-Sometimes it is more convenient to present the percentiles with the [Histogram Chart](https://axibase.com/docs/charts/widgets/histogram/):
+It is also convenient to display the percentiles in the [Histogram Chart](https://axibase.com/docs/charts/widgets/histogram/).

 ![](./images/histogram.png)

 [![](../research/images/new-button.png)](https://apps.axibase.com/chartlab/ba84ee52)

-Percentiles are also great for [thresholds](https://axibase.com/docs/charts/syntax/thresholds.html#thresholds) checking, below values that are greater than P<sub>70</sub> = 37 are colored in red:
+Percentiles are often used for [thresholds](https://axibase.com/docs/charts/syntax/thresholds.html#thresholds) checking, below values that are greater than P<sub>70</sub> = 37 are colored in red.

 ![](./images/threshold.png)